Bipinoli/distributed-file-system/README.md

 Some highlights:
 - File system operations based on [FUSE](https://www.kernel.org/doc/html/next/filesystems/fuse.html) (userspace filesystem framework in Linux)
-- Reliable RPC (at least once model with retransmission) with sequence number and sliding window approach
+- Reliable RPC (at-least-once model with retransmission) with sequence number and sliding window approach
 - Separate lock server & extent server.
 The Lock server provides locks for concurrent filesystem operations, and the extent server keeps the directory tree & all the content.
 - Distributed lock implementation (lock server).
 Not session dependent i.e. a granter doesn't keep the state within (e.g. mutex, conditions) so it's independent of the granted.
 - Caching locks in the clients for efficiency